How to Get a Live Person On the Phone

 Last Updated: May 15, 2015

 How many times have you called a company, wanting to talk to a live person, only get caught up and lost in their computer voice directory service.
-There is nothing more frustrating than having an issue you need resolved ASAP and not being able to talk to a live person.
+There is nothing more frustrating than having a credit issue you need resolved ASAP and not being able to talk to a live person.
 This is especially true when trying to call one of the credit reporting agencies, or maybe a collection agency.

 Find a Phone Number to Talk to a Human